iProgramMC/CrappyScript/readme.txt

 was a hypothetical arithmetic addition operation, it would be a built-in function instead of an in-fix operator (so `add("2", "5")` instead of `"2" + "5"`).

+    Please note that this code is very preliminary, and also, potentially unstable.

        This code is licensed under the MIT license.
-Check LICENSE for details.
+Check the LICENSE for details.

 Important notes about this language: